speedskater/babel-plugin-rewire/README.md

 * 0.1.11 Fixed issues with for-of loops
 * 0.1.12 Updated Plugin Format
 * 0.1.13 Changed rewire specific properties on default export to non-enumerable properties
+* 0.1.14 Added handling for non-enumerable properties to commonjs support.
+Support for mixed es6 and commonjs support.
+Handling for primitive types.

 ## Contributors